guillermodulce/eCommerce_Elektra/README.md

 This web application is based on the Python Flask framework, and it is styled with some Bootstrap 5.2 components for the menu, alerts, carousel and grid structure.

 For database management I used Sqlite 3 and Sqlite Studio for some optimizations.

+In future implementations, stock management and cost and supplier information will be included.
+The development of the shopping cart will have the possibility of paying with crypto assets, digital wallets and credit cards.